dmhendricks/carbon-fields-loader/README.md

 # Carbon Fields Loader Plugin for WordPress

+**DEPRECATION NOTICE:** This plugin has been deprecated in favor of the [official Carbon Fields plugin](https://github.com/htmlburger/carbon-fields-plugin/).

 This is a simple plugin that may be used to load the latest **_release_** version of [Carbon Fields](http://carbonfields.net/).

 This plugin is **_not_** supported or maintained by [htmlBurger](https://htmlburger.com) and team, the creators and maintaners of [Carbon Fields](https://carbonfields.net/).
 The author of this loader plugin has no affiliation with htmlBurder or the Carbon Fields team.